Black Man Who Designed Washinton DC And Invented The Clock – Benjamin Banneker

-No one contributed more to the building of America than the black man.
+It is an indisputable fact that no one contributed more to the building of America than the black man.
+One of such men was Benjamin Banneker.
 By the works of their hands, labor, ingenuity, and suffering, Black people made America great.
 Although the American and world educational system does little in recognizing these contributions, we take pride in teaching the scientific, architectural, and social achievements of men such as Benjamin Banneker.

 In the Stevie Wonder song “Black Man,” the Motown star sings of Benjamin Banneker: “first clock to be made in America was created by a black man.”